Runware/sdk-python/README.md

 - `deepCacheBranchId` represents which branch of the network (ordered from the shallowest to the deepest layer) is responsible for executing the caching processes.
   - Opting for a lower branch ID will result in a more aggressive caching process, while a higher branch ID will yield a more conservative approach.
   - The default value is `0`

+##### fbCache

+- `fbcache` is a boolean that enables or disables the First Block cache feature.
+If set to `True`, it will use fbCache for faster inference.
+  - fbCache is compatible with specific models and provides additional acceleration options.
+  - Works in conjunction with `cacheStartStep` and `cacheStopStep` to control the caching behavior.
+- `cacheStartStep` and `cacheStopStep` control the range of steps where caching is applied.
+  - `cacheStartStep`: The step at which caching begins (default: 0)
+  - `cacheStopStep`: The step at which caching ends (default: total steps)
+  - These parameters allow fine-grained control over when caching is active during the generation process.

 ### Enhancing Prompts